RongxinZhang/interactive-device/lab1/write_up.md

 **c.
 What circuit element would you want to add to protect the board and external LED?**

+You can add resistors to protect the LED or board which limits the amount of current that go through a particular point.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

-when the delay is `15 milliseconds`, it is difficult to figure out whether the light is still blinking.
-However, I know for sure that from the code that the light is blinking.
+When the delay is `15 milliseconds`, it is difficult to figure out whether the light is still blinking.
+However, I know for sure the lighti blinking based on my code, which specifies that the light is blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**